PreciselyData/SpatialAnalytics/docs/getting-started/aws-eks/enable-security.md

 ...
 ```

-Restart all services to pick up the config
+Restart all services to pick up the configuration changes
 ```
 $kubectl rollout restart deployment -n spatial
 ```